 4. Be Real With Yourself

-So the time has come: You've got your mind right and you are ready to enter the friend zone.
-Plan your first hang carefully.
-Pick somewhere public or opt for spending time in a group setting.
-Avoid anywhere romantic, or that will trigger your (our their) fee fees.
+So, the time has come: You've done some reflecting, and you feel ready to enter the friend zone.
+If that's the case, plan your first hang carefully, says Gordon.
+“Hang out in public settings, not alone,” she advises.
+It’s also probably a good idea to avoid anywhere romantic, or that will trigger your (or their) feelings.
 It's important to set a platonic and positive tone.

-Along the same lines of not falling into old patterns, don't flirt!
 If you want to make your ex your friend, treat them like one.
-Flirting may confuse them, or it may make them think you're catching feelings again and push you away.
-Either way sucks, so make sure to keep the boundaries crystal clear by always treating them like you would any platonic friend.
+According to Gordon, this means “zero flirting.”
+It has the potential to confuse them, or make them think you're catching feelings again, which in turn might make them want to push you away.
+Either way, it's not great, so make sure to keep the boundaries crystal clear by always treating them like you would any platonic friend.

-Bonus tip: Always stay out of their new relationship.
+Bonus tip: Stay out of their new relationship.
 If you really want to maintain a friendship, keep your opinions on who they date to yourself.

-Yes, they've seen you naked and you used to draw little hearts with your finger on their back while the slept (just me? oh...), but the sooner you decide to start thinking of them as a friend and stop labeling them as an ex, the sooner you'll start to feel that way, too.
-Make sure to introduce them to new people as your friend.
+Yes, they've probably seen you naked and you used to draw little hearts with your finger on their back while they slept.
+(Just me?
+Whoops.)
+But the sooner you decide to start thinking of them as a friend instead of an ex, the sooner you'll start to feel that way, too.
+Gordon suggests focusing on really getting to know who your ex is as a person.
+“Find out who they are without you.
+Be supportive of who they are without you.
+If they've discovered new hobbies or rediscovered old interests, be supportive of that,” she says.
+And make sure to introduce them to new people as just your friend.

 At the end of the day, it all comes down to time, respect, kindness, and a determination not to make it weird.
 It might be hard at first, but with a little time and a whole lot of patience, you can do it.